johnrm174/model-railway-signalling/README.md

 set_approach_control - Puts the signal into "Approach Control" Mode where the signal will display a particular
                        aspect/state (either Red or Yellow) to approaching trains.
-As the Train approaches the signal, the signal will be "released" to display the normal aspect.
+As the Train approaches the signal, the signal should then be "released" to display the normal aspect.
 Normally used for diverging routes which have a lower speed restriction to the main line.
 When a signal is set in "approach control" mode then the signals behind will display the appropriate aspects when updated (based on the signal ahead). for "Release on Red" these would be the normal aspects.
 For "Release on Yellow", assuming 4 aspect signals, the signals
-                       behind will display flashing single yellow and flashing double yellow Mandatory Parameters:
+                       behind will display flashing single yellow and flashing double yellow aspects.
+  Mandatory Parameters:
       sig_id:int - The ID for the signal
   Optional Parameters: